 Plotting a Syrian Wine Mission

-Chami regularly travels to California for his work in technology.
-Between 2014 and 2017, Chami also pursued a winemaking certificate at the University of California at Davis.
+Khoury regularly travels to California for his work in technology.
+Between 2014 and 2017, Khoury also pursued a winemaking certificate at the University of California at Davis.
 He translated all the lessons into Arabic so he could teach Richi from afar.
 During these years, their friendship solidified and Richi’s winemaking began to blossom.
-Richi started to talk with Chami about Syria’s vineyards and their untapped potential.
-“Abdullah began telling me about the vineyards and native grapes in Syria,” Chami says.
+Richi started to talk with Khoury about Syria’s vineyards and their untapped potential.
+“Abdullah began telling me about the vineyards and native grapes in Syria,” Khoury says.
 “And in order to help him, I knew I had to go and see them for myself.”

 In mid-September, Alchaar traveled to Lebanon to become better acquainted with the winemaking hopefuls.
 He brought his childhood friend, Yousef Mourched, who had recently returned to Syria after decades spent working abroad.
 Alchaar and Mourched each inherited agricultural land with vineyards from their families, and they plan to work together to grow high-quality grapes for winemaking.
 Says Mourched, “This area used to be like a heaven for grapes.”